farisassallami/Medical-Dataset-Analysis-and-Visualization/README.md

 - 2. Does it have a skew?
 If so, which direction (+/-) no skew, the data seems to be normally distributed

+- 3. What type of kurtosis does it display?
+(Mesokurtic, Leptokurtic, Platykurtic) the kurtosis displayed is mesokurtic since it is normally distributed